mdn/yari/README.md

 Now clicking certain links will open files directly in the currently open VSCode IDE.
-To test it, view any document on `http://localhost:3000` and click the "Edit in your editor" button.
+To test it, view any document on `http://localhost:3000` and click the "Open in your editor" button.

 ### How the server works